bma-d/defillama-extract/docs/epics/epic-2-api-integration.md

 **FRs Covered:** FR1, FR2, FR3, FR4, FR5, FR6, FR7, FR8, FR55

+> **MANDATORY:** A Tech Spec MUST be drafted before creating stories for this epic.
+Skipping the tech spec for Epic 2 was identified as a mistake in the Epic 2+3 retrospective (2025-11-30).
+The tech spec provides critical traceability for AC validation and review.

+> **MANDATORY:** Each story MUST include a **Smoke Test Guide** in Dev Notes (or explicitly mark "Smoke test: N/A" for internal-only functions).
+Build/test/lint alone do not verify runtime behavior.
+This requirement was established in the Epic 2+3 retrospective (2025-11-30).

 ---

 ## Story 2.1: Implement Base HTTP Client with Timeout and User-Agent